Love Is A Drug: Exploring Love, Drugs, And Hormones

 Frequently asked questions (FAQs)

-Which is known as love hormone?
+Which drugs are known as love hormones?

 When people talk about the love hormone, they’re usually referring to oxytocin.
 Oxytocin is produced in the body as a result of surging dopamine and serotonin levels.
 Dopamine and serotonin are the reactions to feeling attracted to another person, and ultimately lead to the production and release of the hormone oxytocin.
 For this reason, people call oxytocin the love hormone.